amitbacancy/ejabberd-mod-apns/README.md

   port: 2195
   certfile: "cert.pem"
 ```
-You can use a *password* field in case if you have a password-protected certificate.
+You can use a password field in case you have a password-protected certificate.

+Also there are available the same variables for the sandbox environment with the 'sbox-' prefix.

+For example the 'certfile' for the sandbox environment should be defined as 'sboxcertfile'.

 ### Usage